WWE News: ‘SmackDown’ Superstar Has Car Broken Into And Ring Gear Stolen

 Earlier this month, The Inquisitr reported that Chris Jericho had the AEW World Title belt stolen from him while dining at a Longhorn Steakhouse.
 After a few days, the belt was found and the All Elite Wrestling Championship was returned, but that was a pretty big theft for anyone.

-No-one really wants to believe that there are bad people out there, but every single city, town, and country around the world has them.
+No one really wants to believe that there are bad people out there, but every single city, town, and country around the world has them.
 WWE is on the road so much that its superstars need to simply do the best they can to make sure they stay in safe areas and out of trouble.
 Unfortunately for Tucker, his car was broken into and his ring gear was stolen, but hopefully, it will be found and returned to him.